ITI/ICS-Security-Tools/tools/audit/README.md

 * [s7scan](https://github.com/klsecservices/s7scan) - Replacement for PLCscan.
 * [modscan](../mirrored/modscan) - Tool to scan modbus devices and gather information.
 * [Open PHA](https://www.kenexis.com/software/openpha/download/) - Open PHA™ is a  HAZOP and LOPA software tool.
 Open PHA™ provides an easy to use, light-weight platform for performing HAZOP and LOPA analysis.
 Includes the ability to perform a Security PHA Review directly in the PHA study (description: https://www.kenexis.com/security-pha-review-spr-open-pha/)
+* [Industrial Security Auditing Framework](https://gitlab.com/d0ubl3g/industrial-security-auditing-framework/) - ISAF aims to be a framework that provides the necessary tools for the correct security audit of industrial environments.

 ## Robotics
 * [Aztarna](https://github.com/aliasrobotics/aztarna) - A footprinting tool for robots